sifteo/thundercracker/docs/doxygen/src/device_mgmt.md

 ## Linux and USB        {#linuxAndUSB}

 As a security precaution on Linux, unknown USB devices can only be accessed by root.
+This is a general Linux issue, and is not specific to Sifteo.

-The following allow identifying the Sifteo base with its vendor and product IDs, mounts it to /dev/sifteo, and (for Debian-based distros) grants read/write permissions to the plugdev group.
+The following [udev](http://en.wikipedia.org/wiki/Udev) rule allows the Sifteo base to be identified by its vendor and product IDs, mounts it to `/dev/sifteo`, and (for Debian-based distros) grants read/write permissions to the plugdev group.

 To install these rules, execute these instructions:

     $ RULES='SUBSYSTEMS=="usb", ATTRS{idProduct}=="0105", ATTRS{idVendor}=="22fa", MODE:="0666", GROUP="plugdev", SYMLINK+="sifteo"'